15 Best Things to Do in Bradenton (FL)

 The museum traces its history back to the early-’80s, and it’s now possible to take an official tour by rail that departs from the museum on Sundays year-round.

-Trips last about 1½ hours and for many guests are the most historic and exhilarating part of their trip to the Bradenton area.
+The trip lasts about 1½ hours and was one of the most memorable parts of my visit to the Bradenton area.

 15 Best Things to Do in Bradenton (FL):